FINANCIAL PROFESSIONALS ONLY

 Historical Perspective

-One crucial advantage to having been small-cap specialists for more than 50 years, however, is being accustomed to corrections and bear markets.
+One crucial advantage to having been small-cap specialists for more than 50 years is being accustomed to corrections and bear markets.
 We have always sought to act on the idea of being greedy when others are fearful and fearful when others are greedy.
-We also believe that the long-term case for small-caps continues to build, even amid the current market tumult.
+We also believe that the long-term case for small-caps continues to build, even amid the current market uncertainty.

 It’s a challenging exercise during the best of times, but as we look through the noise and think about the long run, we see many small-cap companies with excellent fundamentals and/or strong prospects for long-term growth or recovery that are also selling at attractive prices.
 To be sure, our investment teams are busy searching for promising bargains, knowing that many investors are not looking at financial and operational fundamentals and/or don’t have long-term investment horizons similar to our own.